-By Leah Minadeo, AHF digital asset manager
+By Leah Minadeo, AHF Archives & Digital Asset Manager

 We look forward to providing visitors an opportunity to digitally flip through the book as AHF moves toward a more digital museum experience!